How Foster Care Helped to Complete our Family and Made us Parents of Almost Twins

 She is so much more than the labels that were put on her.
 She is brilliant, and we don’t need an IQ test or a family history to tell us that.

-My favorite part of being a momma is seeing my kids together, playing and falling to the floor in the middle of belly laughs.
+My favorite part of being a mama is seeing my kids together, playing and falling to the floor in the middle of belly laughs.

 I love watching the babies as they go bopping through the yard holding hands, and singing a song in a language only they understand.